 |2: Seek to understand and meet shareholder needs and expectations||The Directors consider that the Annual Report and Financial Statements play an important role in providing Shareholders with an evaluation of the Company’s position and prospects.
 The Board aims to achieve clear reporting of financial performance to all Shareholders.
 The Board acknowledges the importance of an open dialogue with its institutional Shareholders and welcomes correspondence from private investors.

 The Executive Directors have an ongoing programme of meetings with institutional investors and analysts twice a year for up to two weeks at a time.
 Feedback from these meetings is reported to the Board.
-In addition, the Non-Executive Chairman has held meetings with the major Shareholders, independently of the Executive Directors.
+The Non-Executive Chairman has held meetings during the year with the major Shareholders, independently of the Executive Directors.

 In addition to the Annual Report and the Company’s website, the Annual General Meeting (AGM) is an ideal forum at which to communicate with investors, and the Board encourages Shareholder participation.
-All Board members are present at the AGM and are available to answer questions from Shareholders.
+All Board members are planning to be present at the AGM and are available to answer questions from Shareholders.

-The articles of association require that at the AGM one third or as near as possible, of the Directors will retire by rotation.
-David Coghlan and Guy Millward will retire by rotation and put themselves forward for re-election at the AGM.
+The articles of association require that at the AGM one third, or as near as possible, of the Directors will retire by rotation.
+Nik Philpot and Guy Millward will retire by rotation and put themselves forward for re-election at the AGM.

-In addition to the stakeholders covered in the Corporate Responsibility statement, our Customers are also important stakeholders, whose opinions and voice Eckoh values highly.
-We have various channels for customers and prospects to communicate with the Group, through regular business reviews, that are conducted by our Client Services Team, to post project reviews.
-In the UK there is also an annual Customer Satisfaction survey which we are also planning to launch in the US in the next financial year.
+In addition to the stakeholders covered in the Sustainability Report, our customers are also important stakeholders, whose opinions and voice Eckoh values highly.
+We have various channels for customers and prospects to communicate with the Group, through regular business reviews, which are conducted by our Client Services team, to post project reviews.
+An annual Customer Satisfaction survey was conducted in the year for our UK&I and ROW, and we intend to carry out a similar survey for our NA customers in the financial year 2024.

 The Directors have carried out a robust assessment of the principal risks facing the Group and how these risks could affect the business, financial condition or operations of the Group.
-The explanation of these principal risks including how they are being mitigated can be found on pages 16 to 17 of the Annual Report.
+The explanation of these principal risks, including how they are being mitigated, can be found on pages 20 to 23.

-The Board is made up of three Non-Executive Directors and two Executive Directors and has delegated certain roles and responsibilities to its Audit, Nomination and Remuneration Committees whilst retaining overall responsibility.
+The Board is made up of three Non-Executive Directors and two Executive Directors and has delegated certain roles and responsibilities to its Audit, Nomination and Remuneration Committees while retaining overall responsibility.

 Non-Executive Directors are all independent and are expected to devote sufficient time to the Company to meet their responsibilities.